BayAreaMetro/travel-model-two-networks/notebooks/pipeline/Readme.md

 * OpenStreetMap via [`osmnx.graph.graph_from_polygon()`](https://osmnx.readthedocs.io/en/stable/osmnx.html#osmnx.graph.graph_from_polygon)
 #### Output:
 * OSMnx link and node extract geofeather, `[OUTPUT_DATA_DIR]/step2_osmnx_extracts/[link,node].feather[.crs]`
-* Geopackage, `[OUTPUT_DATA_DIR]/step2_osmnx_extracts/osmnx_extracts.gpkg` with layers 'link', 'node' corresponding to the geofeather output files above; this format is useful for visualization

 Data is fetched using [`osmnx.graph.graph_from_polygon()`](https://osmnx.readthedocs.io/en/stable/osmnx.html#osmnx.graph.graph_from_polygon) using `simplify=False`, so there are typically multiple links per OSM way.
 (This is because if `simplify=True`, OSMnx will aggregate some OSM ways into a single link, which we don't want; see a nice explanation of this process in [OSMnx: Python for Street Networks](https://geoffboeing.com/2016/11/osmnx-python-street-networks/))